 Keep dried parsley in a dark, dry cupboard and it should be quite usable for at least 6 months.

-If you grow parsley or have access to lots of fresh parsley, you can dry it yourself.
-Simply place the parsley that has been washed and lightly dried on a dry kitchen towel and leave to dry.
+If you grow parsley or have access to lots of fresh parsley, try drying it yourself.
+Simply place the washed and lightly dried parsley on a dry kitchen towel and leave it there to dry.
 Then crumble it and store it in a dry place.
 To freeze parsley just chop it and freeze it in ice cube trays with a bit of water or broth added.

 Health Benefits of Parsley

 Research is beginning to be done on the health benefits of herbs like parsley.
 Research has shown that parsley has many health giving properties as an immune system booster, an anti-inflammatory food, an antioxidant rich food and has anti cancer properties.

 The essential oil found in parsley is rich in an organic compound called myristicin, which has been show to inhibit the formation of tumors, especially lung tumors.
 Myristicin also helps to neutralize carcinogens.
 One of them is benzopyrene, found in cigarette smoke and the smoke from charcoal grills.
 Neutralizing benzopyrene as it passes through the body helps to prevent colon and prostate cancer, so get out the parsley when you fire up the grill.